 It’s December!
 Officially the beginning of holiday season and some delicious cookies!
 That could be one of the reasons why they chose a day in the month of December as World Cookie Day.
-Most of the home baking happens during this time of the year, and this is the time when people take more interest in even signing up for baking classes as well, just to make sure their festive cakes and cookies are impressive enough.
+Most of the home baking happens during this time of the year, and this is the time when people take more interest in even signing up for baking classes , just to make sure their festive cakes and cookies are impressive enough.

 Cookies have always been associated with a cup of hot tea/coffee or a glass of warm milk.
 Tea time certainly calls for some cookies.
 Most of us have childhood memories of dunking cookies into a glass of warm milk and enjoying the melt-in-mouth texture of the dunked cookie.
 Those were some fun days, but it’s a different thing that some of us still enjoy doing it.
 No matter what, one can’t deny the fact that cookies are one of the favorite little bites everyone likes to munch on, with or without accompaniments.

 We are all aware of the general concept of a cookie, but there is much more to it when it comes to the regional varieties.
 When we say regional, we are talking cookies around the world here.
 This holiday season, we have picked a few interesting regional cookie varieties for you to nudge the baker within.

 Alfajores are an important part of the Argentinean culture.
 These are made with two soft, and crumbly butter cookies sandwiched around a luscious dollop of dulce de leche.
 Indeed a sinful indulgence.
 I tasted these beauties when our patisserie students made a fresh batch a few months ago and trust me this can easily qualify as a dessert cookie.

 Springerle – Germany